AUTOMATIC1111/stable-diffusion-webui/Xformers.md

 A guide from an anonymous user, although I think it is for building on Linux:

-GUIDE ON HOW TO BUILD XFORMERS also includes how to uncuck yourself from sm86 restriction on voldy's new commit
+GUIDES ON HOW TO BUILD XFORMERS also includes how to uncuck yourself from sm86 restriction on voldy's new commit

 1. go to the webui directory